Home | Browse Topics | Criminal & traffic law | Common crimes | Drug offences

 Class A – These are the “hard” drugs, for example: heroin, LSD (lysergide, or “acid”), cocaine, methamphetamine (“P”), mescaline, phencyclidine (“PCP,” “angel dust”), and MDA (similar to ecstasy).
 These are the drugs classified as “Very high risk of harm”.

-Class B – These include amphetamines (speed), MDMA (ecstasy), cannabis resin (hash), cannabis oil (hash oil), morphine, opium, pseudoephedrine and ephedrine (which can both be used to make P), methadone, GHB (fantasy), and oxycodone (“oxycotton”).
+Class B – These include amphetamines (speed), MDMA (ecstasy), cannabis resin (hash), cannabis oil (hash oil), morphine, opium, ephedrine, methadone, GHB (fantasy), and oxycodone (“oxycotton”).
 These are the drugs classified as “High risk of harm”.

 Changes in the drug classifications

 How drugs are classified – and whether they’re illegal and how heavy the penalties are – can change over time.
-Before 2003, for example, “P” (methamphetamine) used to be only a Class B drug.
-It is now Class A.
+For example, before 2003, “P” (methamphetamine) was classified as a Class B drug.
+It is now a Class A drug.

 Note: To get up-to-date information about drug classifications you can look up the Misuse of Drugs Act 1975.
 Go to the Schedules at the end of the Act – Schedule 1 for Class A drugs, Schedule 2 for Class B, and Schedule 3 for Class C.